 Options for Community Living is a Public Housing Agency in Centereach, New York that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Options for Community Living serves New York.

 As of 09/29/2020, it is not known if Options for Community Living is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Options for Community Living manages 0 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Options for Community Living manages 0 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of December 31st, 2019:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 11% having issued approximately 7 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 158 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 1.5 persons and has a household income of $15,952 per year.
 100% of households were very low income (VLI) and 87% were extremely low income (ELI).
 5% of households had wages as a major source of income, 4% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 91% of households had other income (Social Security, Disability or Pension) as their major source of income.